“What an honor it is to be inducted into the Sacramento Sports Hall of Fame.

 * 398 Career RBI’s

 He was drafted by the New York Yankees in the 3rd round of the 1996 MLB Draft.
-After time in the minors, Nick made his MLB debut on August 21, 2001 for the Yankees.
+Nick made his MLB debut on August 21, 2001 for the Yankees.
 In 2004, Nick played for the Montreal Expos in their final season before relocating and becoming the Washington Nationals.
-During that season the injuries began to plague Nick starting with a back injury and ending with a strange play where a ball hit to first taking a bad hop and breaking his cheekbone.
-In 2005, Nick worked his way back from injuries and was having an outstanding season: sixth in the league for batting average and had an on base percentage of .478 with runners in scoring position.
+During that season Nick had a severe back injury.
+In 2005, he worked his way back from injuries and had an outstanding season.
+He was sixth in the league for batting average and had an on base percentage of .478.

-Nick Johnson played first base in the Major Leagues for 12 seasons.
+Nick played first base in the Major Leagues for 12 seasons and was one of the best hitters our area has produced.
 Being known for his patience and discipline at the plate that led to a career high for on base percentage of .401, and a lifetime .384 batting average with the bases loaded.

-Nick is the nephew of Sacramento Sports Hall of Fame Inductee, Larry Bowa.
+Baseball has always been in the family as Nick is the nephew of Sacramento Sports Hall of Fame Inductee, Larry Bowa.
+They become the first Uncle - Nephew tandem to be inducted in the Sacramento Sports Hall of Fame.